Differences Between Futures and Options

 - Futures Contract

-- Options contracts, on the other hand, are also standardized contracts permitting investors to trade an underlying asset at a pre-decided price and date (expiry date for options).
-There are 2 types of options: Call Options and Put Options which will be discussed in detail.
+Options contracts, on the other hand, are also standardized contracts permitting investors to trade an underlying asset at a pre-decided price and date (expiry date for options).
+There are two types of options: Call Options and Put Options, which will be discussed in detail.

-There are a number of similarities which exist between Futures and Options contract which keeps the basics intact:
+There are a number of similarities which exist between these contract which keeps the basics intact:

 - Daily settlement takes place for both contracts

-- A futures contract is an agreement binding on the counterparties for buying and selling of a financial security at a predetermined price at a specific date in the future.
-On the other hand, an Options Contract allows the investor the right but not the obligation to exercise buying or selling of a financial instrument on or before the date of expiry.
+- A futures contract is an agreement binding on the counterparties for buying and selling of financial security at a predetermined price at a specific date in the future.
+On the other hand, an options contract allows the investor the right but not the obligation to exercise buying or selling of a financial instrument on or before the date of expiry.

-- Since futures contract is binding on the parties, the contract has to be honored on the pre-decided date and the buyer is locked into the contract.
-Subsequently, an option contract provides just the option but no obligation for buying or selling of the security.
+- Since the futures contract is binding on the parties, the contract has to be honored on the pre-decided date, and the buyer is locked into the contract.
+Subsequently, an option contract provides just the option but no obligation for buying or selling the security.

 - The execution of the futures contract can only be done on the pre-decided date and as per the conditions which have been mentioned.
 Options contract requires the performance to be done at any time prior to the date of expiry.

 - A futures contract can have no limits amounts of profits/losses to the counterparties, whereas options contract have unlimited profits with a cap on the number of losses.